 Best practice: To help us avoid the need to shorten the retention period, please use this space conscientiously.

 Delete files that you no longer need as soon as you're done with them rather than leave large amounts of data sitting untouched for the full 120 days.
-If you need to retain data on disk for more than 120 days, consider using your /glade/work space or Campaign Storage.
+If you need to retain data on disk for more than 120 days, consider using your /glade/work space or Campaign Storage space.

-Dedicated project spaces are available through our allocations process to support longer-term disk needs that are not easily accommodated by the scratch or work spaces.
-Allocations for project spaces are made to collaborative groups of users through the University/CHAP, CSL, or NCAR allocations processes.
+Dedicated project spaces on the /glade/campaign file system are available through our allocations process to support longer-term disk needs that are not easily accommodated by the scratch or work spaces.
+Allocations for project spaces are made to collaborative groups of users through the University/CHAP or NCAR allocations processes.
 The allocations are based on project needs and resource availability.
 Requests are reviewed according to the various allocation schedules.

 If you have a user account and project space but lack the directory permissions you need for that space, contact the NCAR Research Computing help desk to request changes.
 Identify the directories and the permissions you are requesting.

-CISL generates weekly usage reports in /glade/p to help users manage their data.
+CISL generates weekly usage reports throughout /glade to help users manage their data.
 The reports provide a summary of when files were last accessed, how much space is used, and details for the top 25 users.
-The files are named access_report.txt and can be found in:
+The files are named access_report.txt and can be found at the top-level of shared file spaces, for example:

-All files that you own are counted against your GLADE quota, regardless of the directory in which they are stored.
+All files that you own in your home, work, or scratch spaces are counted against your GLADE quota, regardless of the directory in which they are stored.
 If you write files to another user's home or scratch space, for example, they still count against your own individual user quota for that space.

 If you reach your disk quotas for the GLADE file spaces (see gladequota below), you may encounter problems until you remove files to make more space available.
 For example, you may not be able to log in, the system may appear hung, you may not be able to access some of your directories or files, your batch jobs may fail, and commands may not work as expected.